Claims Against Skilled Nursing and Assisted Living Facilities

 Need Additional Information?

 For additional information, get in touch with an experienced attorney.
-The nursing home and assisted living neglect lawyers of the Law Offices of Ben Yeroushalmi in Los Angeles are dedicated to elder abuse and neglect cases and can be contacted online or at (310) 623-1926.
+The nursing home and assisted living neglect lawyers of Yeroushalmi Law in Los Angeles are dedicated to elder abuse and neglect cases and can be contacted online or at (310) 623-1926.

 Client Reviews